Jestersly/Trade_Tool_Treasury/README.md

 - The market data for **trades** is provided via **Binance, Coinbase, Kraken and Bitfinex** WebSockets.
 The market data for **liquidations and funding rates** are only provided via **Binance** WebSocket
 - It could be possible that some programs and software have problems with referring files with emojis in their name.
 I have no issues with that but if you are getting some this could be a reason.
 Let me know such that I can change the names
 - Inside the **Trade Trail** Code at Line 38 is an absolute Path defined for exporting received data into a .xlsx file, which probably doesn't exist on your computer.
 Change this to any Path you want to save the data in
-- To be capable to start these programs you need to install some python libraries.
-I would recommend you to create an virtual environment via conda or env before installing.
+- To be capable of starting these programs you need to install some Python libraries.
+I recommend creating a virtual environment via conda or env before installing, but this isn't necessary.
 ### 📚Library Installation Guide:
 Global Installation:
 ```python